Lab 10 Dictionaries

 - Find your partner

-- Download lab10.zip which includes the starter code for today's exercises
+- Download lab10.zip which includes the starter code for non-exercise parts of the lab

 - Extract that zip file and move the resulting